Measurement Component

 set_progress()

-update the progress bar and also calculates an estimated time until the measurement is done based on the time it started and the progress percentage you set.
+, the progress bar is updated, and an estimated time until the measurement is done is calculated based on the time it started and the progress percentage you set.

-- save it to a h5 file (if user desires).
-With this boilerplate code all settings from every hardware and the measurement are saved.
+- Save it to an HDF5 file (if the user desires).
+With this boilerplate code, all settings from every hardware and the measurement are saved.

 if self.settings["save_h5"]: